Djnirds1984/Mikrotik-Billing-Manager/DEPLOYMENT_GUIDE.md

     This is a crucial three-step verification process.

     ```bash
-    # 1. Remove the default Nginx config to prevent conflicts.
-    sudo rm /etc/nginx/sites-enabled/default

-    # 2. Create a symbolic link to enable your new site configuration.
+    # 1. Ensure the site configuration is enabled by creating a symbolic link.
+    # If this command says "File exists", that is okay and you can ignore it.
-    sudo ln -s /etc/nginx/sites-available/mikrotik-panel /etc/nginx/sites-enabled/
+    sudo ln -s /etc/nginx/sites-available/default /etc/nginx/sites-enabled/

-    # 3. Test configuration syntax and logic.
+    # 2. Test configuration syntax and logic.
     sudo nginx -t

-    # 4. Restart Nginx to apply the new configuration.
+    # 3. Restart Nginx to apply the new configuration.
     sudo systemctl restart nginx

-    # 5. Verify that Nginx is now listening on port 80.
+    # 4. Verify that Nginx is now listening on port 80.
     # The output of this command MUST show 'nginx' listening on ':::80' or '0.0.0.0:80'.
     sudo ss -tulpn | grep :80
     ```